 Member of the Israel Bar Association since 2017

-News and updates - Ido Vakshi:
+Insights & News - Ido Vakshi:

 Representing Azrieli Group against MOH Plan to Mark Vaccinated People with Bracelets in Malls

 As part of a new wave of COVID-19 restrictions, the Israeli Ministry of Health sought to implement a plan to mark vaccinated people with bracelets in all malls and shopping centers, thereby allowing them to walk freely around such complexes (as opposed to unvaccinated people).
 The Azrieli Group, through Advs.
 Zohar Lande, Eran Winner, Anat Even-Chen, Ido Vakshi, and Gaya Tsarfati, sent an urgent appeal to the Prime Minister, the Ministers of Health, Economy and Industry, and Justice, and the Attorney General.
 In the appeal, we argued that the plan is “discriminatory, offensive, unreasonable, and disproportionate.”
 In light of the criticism, the Prime Minister and the Minister of Health have decided to walk back the bracelet plan and not include it in the government vote for implementing the Green Pass in malls.

 Representing ISI in a Petition Against the Israeli Ministry of Health

 We represented Israel Scientific Instruments Ltd. (ISI) in a petition filed with the Jerusalem District Court against the Ministry of Health and others, claiming that the tender for the purchase of coronavirus tests managed by the Ministry of Health was conducted unequally while giving an unfair advantage to ISI's competitors.